rohitect/kraven-spring-boot-starter/docs/designDocs/actuator-insights-feature-roadmap.md

 ### Challenge: High-Frequency Data Collection
 **Solution**: Implement adaptive polling with backoff strategies and WebSocket support where available.

-### Challenge: Large Data Visualization
+### Challenge: Large Data Visualization Across Multiple Tabs
 **Solution**: Use data aggregation, virtualized rendering, and progressive loading techniques.
+Implement tab-specific data loading to avoid overwhelming the browser with all tab data at once.

 ### Challenge: Thread Dump Analysis
 **Solution**: Implement custom parsing and visualization algorithms with filtering capabilities.

-### Challenge: Real-Time Updates
+### Challenge: Real-Time Updates Across Multiple Tabs
 **Solution**: Combine WebSocket for push notifications with efficient UI rendering using change detection strategies.
+Implement a central event bus to distribute updates to visible tabs while queuing updates for hidden tabs.

 ### Challenge: Historical Data Storage
 **Solution**: Implement time-series data storage with automatic aggregation for older data points.

+### Challenge: Tab State Management
+**Solution**: Implement a robust tab state management system using a combination of Angular services, local storage, and URL parameters.
+Use NgRx or a similar state management library to maintain tab state across the application.

 ## Success Metrics

 The success of the Actuator Insights feature will be measured by:

 1. **User Engagement**: Time spent using the feature
+2. **Tab Utilization**: Which tabs are most frequently accessed and used
+3. **Tab Navigation Patterns**: How users navigate between different tabs
+4. **Tab Session Duration**: How long users spend on each tab
-2. **Feature Utilization**: Which visualizations are most frequently used
+5. **Feature Utilization**: Which visualizations within tabs are most frequently used
-3. **Issue Resolution**: How often the feature helps identify and resolve issues
+6. **Issue Resolution**: How often the feature helps identify and resolve issues
+7. **Tab Switching Efficiency**: How quickly users can find and access the information they need
-4. **User Feedback**: Direct feedback from developers using the feature
+8. **User Feedback**: Direct feedback from developers using the tab-based interface
-5. **Performance Impact**: Minimal overhead on monitored applications
+9. **Performance Impact**: Minimal overhead on monitored applications and browser performance
+10. **Tab Retention**: How often users return to previously used tabs

 ## Future Enhancements (Post-Release)

-1. **Machine Learning Insights**: Anomaly detection and predictive analytics
+1. **Machine Learning Insights**: Anomaly detection and predictive analytics with dedicated ML insights tab
-2. **Custom Metric Dashboards**: User-defined metric combinations and visualizations
+2. **Custom Metric Dashboards**: User-defined metric combinations and visualizations with customizable tab layouts
-3. **Comparative Analysis**: Compare metrics across different application instances
+3. **Comparative Analysis**: Compare metrics across different application instances with split-view tabs
-4. **Remote Instance Monitoring**: Monitor multiple application instances from a single dashboard
+4. **Remote Instance Monitoring**: Monitor multiple application instances from a single dashboard with instance-specific tabs
 5. **Integration with APM Tools**: Export data to external Application Performance Monitoring tools
+6. **Tab Customization**: Allow users to create custom tabs with personalized combinations of visualizations
+7. **Tab Sharing**: Enable sharing of tab configurations between team members
+8. **Tab Templates**: Provide pre-configured tab templates for common monitoring scenarios
+9. **Tab Groups**: Allow organizing tabs into logical groups for better navigation
+10. **Mobile-Optimized Tabs**: Create responsive tab designs optimized for mobile devices

 ## Conclusion

-The Actuator Insights feature will transform how developers interact with Spring Boot Actuator data, providing intuitive visualizations and actionable insights.
+The Actuator Insights feature will transform how developers interact with Spring Boot Actuator data, providing intuitive visualizations and actionable insights through a well-organized tab-based interface.
 By following this roadmap, we will deliver a powerful, user-friendly tool that enhances developer productivity and application reliability.

+The tab-based design offers several key advantages:
+- **Focused Context**: Each tab provides a dedicated view for a specific aspect of actuator data
+- **Improved Navigation**: Users can quickly switch between different views without losing context
+- **Better Organization**: Related information is logically grouped within tabs and sub-tabs
+- **Enhanced Usability**: Tab persistence ensures users can return to their previous state
+- **Scalability**: The tab system can easily accommodate new features in the future

 This feature aligns with Kraven UI's mission to provide developers with modern, interactive tools for Spring Boot application development and monitoring, further establishing it as an essential companion for Spring Boot developers.